 But what does social media have to do with SEO?

-You will find many articles saying that social signals have no effect on SEO, but that isn’t true.
+You will find many articles saying that social signals do not affect SEO, but that isn’t true.
 In the more recent ones, you will find evidence that social shares indeed do impact SEO.
-Check out this great article from Hootsuite, where they conducted an interesting experiment.

 If you want to know how to get to the top, analyzing the best-ranked websites is the way to do it.